progress4apple/progress.rocks/_drafts/what-s-new-in-v1-3.md

 ### 📱 iPadOS

+Another major improvement is the official support for iPadOS from this release on.
+So if you prefer to keep track of your achievements on your iPad - go for it!

+...
+BILD von iPad (Portrait) ...

 **Progress v1.3 - this is it.
 As always, if you have any question or feedback just drop me a line:** [**support@progress.rocks**](mailto:support@progress.rocks)

 _If you use Apple Reminders to organise your to-do lists, Progress for Apple Reminders can help you to achieve what you want.
 Give it a try and let me know what you think!_